Arcade1Up: History

 The company has since branched to other product offerings.
 It offers smaller sized "counter-cades" that can be set on a bar or table, typically which ship with between two and five games.
 It also offers sit-down table cabinets for head-to-head games.

 In June 2020, Arcade1Up in partnership with Zen Studios announced the first in its line of 3/4th-scale replica pinball machines, using Zen Studios' pinball video game software played out on a monitor.
 Zen Studios, which had already acquired licenses to develop pinball tables based on Marvel and Star Wars properties, provided these tables for Arcade1Up's hardware.
 The company also acquired the license for replica light gun games, starting with Big Buck Hunter.
-They released their first sit-down style cabinet including steering wheel controls in November 2020 for the game Outrun.
+They released their first sit-down style cabinet including steering wheel controls in November 2020 for the game Out Run.

 In October 2020, Arcade1Up successfully completed a Kickstarter for its Infinity Table, a table with a built-in touchscreen programmed for numerous board and card games, including several licensed from Hasbro, based on the same design principles behind their arcade cabinet reconstructions.

 The continued rising interest in retrogaming helped Arcade1Up to strong sales, and by May 2020 they had sold their one millionth unit.
 They also saw a large surge in sales as the COVID-19 pandemic started in March 2020, forcing many people to be quarantined at home and turning to video games as a pastime.
 From March to May 2020, sales had grown on average of 96% week-over-week.
 By the start of 2022, they had sold over 3 million units.

-At CES 2022, Arcade1up announced a new line of full-sized cabinets, matching the size of classic arcade game chassis.
+At CES 2022, Arcade1Up announced a new line of full-sized cabinets, matching the size of classic arcade game chassis.
 These replicas include 19" screens and new SuzoHapp controls which were common for original arcade games.